idaks/dataone-ahm-2016-poster/README.md

   * [Linux](https://docs.docker.com/engine/installation/linux/ubuntulinux/)
   * [Windows](https://docs.docker.com/engine/installation/windows/)

 As part of this installation process, you’ll need to use a shell prompt.
 There’s a special version of the shell that comes pre-configured for using Docker commands.
-Here’s how to open it:
+Users nee to use the above shell prompt in order to run a Docker command or type a specific Docker command.
+Here is how to open it:

   * Mac OS – launch the `Docker Quickstart Terminal` application from Launchpad.
   * Linux – Launch any bash shell prompt, and `docker` will already be available.
   * Windows – click the `Docker Quickstart Terminal` icon on your desktop.
-Users nee to use the above shell prompt in order to run a Docker command or type a specific Docker command.

 The second step is downloading `yesworkflow/provenance-query` image.
 Users can use the following command to download the image from Docker Hub.
 The command syntax is `docker pull IMAGE_NAME`.